simon-lawyer/simon-lawyer.github.io/index.md

 I am the developer of [obiter.ai](www.obiter.ai), an open-source toolkit for legal researchers.
 This is a Python package that can be used to facilitate computational analyses of Canadian case law, analyze speech, and assess the gendered valances of names found within text.

+Ever wonder how the Supreme Court of Canada's use of language has changed over time?
+I developed [benchbabble.ca](www.benchbabble.ca) to let you track linguistic trends in the Court's judgements since its establishment.

 ### Contact info
 email: simonwallace at osgoode dot yorku dot ca <br>
 twitter: [@simonwallace](https://twitter.com/SimonWallace) <br>